U.S. News Rankings

 University of Nevada--Las Vegas is a public institution that was founded in 1957.
 It has a total undergraduate enrollment of 22,432, its setting is urban, and the campus size is 358 acres.
 It utilizes a semester-based academic calendar.
 University of Nevada--Las Vegas's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $6,570 (2013-14); out-of-state tuition and fees are $20,480 (2013-14).

 UNLV also has a wide variety of graduate schools, including the William S. Boyd School of Law, which is particularly well regarded for its legal writing program; the College of Education; and the College of Business.
-Not surprisingly, given its location, UNLV has graduated some top players in the hotel and casino industry, including George Maloof, owner and CEO of The Palms Casino Resort, and Scott Sibella, president of Mirage Hotel & Casino.
+Not surprisingly, given its location, UNLV has graduated some top players in the hotel and casino industry, including George Maloof, former CEO of The Palms Casino Resort, and Scott Sibella, president of Mirage Hotel & Casino.
 Other notable alumni include Food Network personality Guy Fieri and ESPN broadcaster Kenny Mayne.

 |School mission and unique qualities (as provided by the school):|